 'I hold all my data on a computer ready to be lifted from the last application and dropped into the new application.'

-You have to know how to fill in the forms and even when you’ve done so and they say, sorry, but you’re not having it, you’ve got to know how to appeal and to whom to appeal to.
+You have to know how to fill in the forms and even when you’ve done so and they say, 'Sorry, but you’re not having it', you’ve got to know how to appeal and to whom to appeal.
 I’ve got pretty good at that.
 I had to appeal three times for my chair.

 - Home care and support services: explains the wide range of services available to help people live independently for longer.